Empowering Women Through “Danger Awareness” Education & Training

 of your identification.
 Items such as a driver’s license, social security card and credit card can be easily

 photographed and duplicated within minutes by way of wireless transmissions.

 • Never wear expensive looking jewelry or display a large amount of money.
 Also,

-size purchase and/or display large sums of money.
-A predator may follow their intended
+make a good size purchase and/or display large sums of money.
+A predator may follow their intended victim to the

 • If someone suddenly bumps into you or directs your attention towards something,